 Which type of road bike?

 There are many types of road bikes available to specifically cater for the terrain or type of riding you do.
-There are 'aero' bikes for flat roads, 'lightweight' bikes for hills, 'endurance' bikes for long km, 'all-road' bikes for adventure riding and 'recreational' bikes that are just for fun.
+There are 'aero' bikes for flat roads, 'lightweight' bikes for hills, 'endurance' bikes for long km, all-road or gravel bikes for adventure riding and recreational bikes that are just for fun.

 Below is a description of each to help you decide which type of bike suits you.

-Aero roads bike are built for one thing... speed!
+Aero road bikes are built for one thing... speed!
 They are not overly concerned with weight or comfort.
 It's all about cheating the wind and saving watts.
-Aero road bikes are distinguishable from other roads bike by their large tube profiles, deep section wheels, and total integration.
+Aero road bikes are distinguishable from other roads bike by their large tube profiles, deep section wheels, and component integration.

 Thanks to the larger tube profiles, aero road bikes are typically also incredibly stiff, making them the bike of choice for people that race and like to sprint.
 They come with a narrow wheelbase, short headtube and aggressive geometry.

 Endurance road bikes are fast becoming the most popular form of road bike with their relaxed geometry, stable ride and focus on comfort.
-Endurance road bikes are distinguishable from other road bikes by having a longer wheelbase, longer headtube, relaxed geometry, and in recent times coming with disc brakes as standard.
+Endurance road bikes are distinguishable from other road bikes by having a longer wheelbase, longer headtube, relaxed geometry, and in recent times, often come with disc brakes.
 In addition to those qualities, endurance road bikes will also typically have a compact drivetrain set-up (scroll down for more details on 'compact' set-ups), greater clearance allowing for bigger tyres, and additional vibration damping mechanisms to further smooth out the road.

-Endurance road bikes are sometimes called 'Sportives,' as they are perfectly suited to endurance road riding and Gran Fondos.
+Endurance road bikes are sometimes called 'Sportive bikes', as they are perfectly suited to endurance road riding and Gran Fondos.